 Recommendation: The PCC should establish what walls are theirs to maintain.

-B Trees: There are three trees in the north west corner that are of a concern, these are identified in the report and a report of their condition should be produced and remedial action taken to reduce the threat of the limbs that overhang the hall and kitchen.
+Trees: There are three trees in the north west corner that are of a concern, they are covered by a TPO.
+They have been trimmed but they will return to threaten the hall and kitchen.